fortinetdev/terraform-provider-fortios/website/docs/d/fortios_firewall_profileprotocoloptions.html.markdown

 * `ssh` - Configure SFTP and SCP protocol options.
 The structure of `ssh` block is documented below.
 * `dns` - Configure DNS protocol options.
 The structure of `dns` block is documented below.
 * `cifs` - Configure CIFS protocol options.
 The structure of `cifs` block is documented below.
+* `websocket` - Configure WebSocket protocol options.
+The structure of `websocket` block is documented below.
 * `mail_signature` - Configure Mail signature.
 The structure of `mail_signature` block is documented below.
 * `rpc_over_http` - Enable/disable inspection of RPC over HTTP.